JoaoBatista2312/ROS1-Qt6-bridge/README.md

      pip install PyQt6
      ```

-4. **catkin Build System**:
-   - Make sure you have the `catkin` build system installed.
-If you have ROS installed, it should already be available.
-   - Refer to the [catkin documentation](http://wiki.ros.org/catkin) for details on usage.

 ## Installation

 To install the `qt6_ros` package, clone this repository into your ROS workspace and build it using the following commands: